-1. Ensure that the clusters are running the latest version of HDP.

-- 2. Ensure that the following HDP components are installed and configured: - Atlas - Ranger - Knox - Spark2 and Livy Server2 - 3.
-If you plan to sync users from LDAP into Ranger, ensure a dpprofiler user is created in LDAP and synced into Ranger. - 4.
-Ensure that Ranger integration for HDFS and Hive is enabled. - 5.
-Make sure that HDFS Audit logging for Ranger is enabled. - 6.
-Make sure you install Hive client and HDFS client on the machine where you plan to install DataPlane Profiler Agent. - 7.
+- 2. Ensure that the clusters are running the required version of HDP. - 3.
+Ensure that the following HDP components are installed and configured: - Atlas - Ranger - Knox - Spark2 and Livy Server2 - 4.
+Make sure the clusters are Kerberos-enabled. - 5.
+If you plan to sync users from LDAP into Ranger, ensure a dpprofiler user is created in LDAP and synced into Ranger. - 6.
+Ensure that Ranger integration for HDFS and Hive is enabled. - 7.
+Make sure that HDFS Audit logging for Ranger is enabled. - 8.
+Make sure you install Hive client and HDFS client on the machine where you plan to install DataPlane Profiler Agent. - 9.
 Add the following proxy users details in the custom core-site.xml file as follows:

-hadoop.proxyuser.livy.groups=\ hadoop.proxyuser.livy.hosts=\ hadoop.proxyuser.knox.groups=\ hadoop.proxyuser.knox.hosts=\ spark.history.fs.cleaner.enabled=true spark.history.fs.cleaner.interval=1d spark.history.fs.cleaner.maxAge=7d This ensures that Spark history from jobs older than seven days will be cleaned up once per day.
-Modify the values as needed.
+hadoop.proxyuser.livy.groups= hadoop.proxyuser.livy.hosts= hadoop.proxyuser.knox.groups= hadoop.proxyuser.knox.hosts=